ukparliament/procedure-parsing/public/comments/route_hash.rb.md

       :parse_pass_count => parse_pass_count,
       :route => route
     }
-We add the hash to the routes hash, keyed off the route.
+We add the hash to the routes hash, keyed off the ID of the route.

-    @routes[route] = route_hash
+    @routes[route.id] = route_hash
   end
 ## Method to update the hash of attributes for a route within the containing route hash.